Research Catalogue Extended Guide

 collaborate

-Safe upgrade
+Safe Upgrade

 support@researchcatalogue.net supports OpenPGP email signing to prevent sensitive information from going lost.
 If you have never used OpenPGP, by far, the easiest way is to use Mozilla’s Thunderbird application, which has OpenPGP built-in, is free and well documented.